thebigfilecom/thebigfile-com-dev/submodules/sdk/docs/design/asset-canister-interface.md

 ### Validation Methods

 These methods validate the arguments for the corresponding methods.
-They are required for the SNS to be able to call the corresponding methods.
+They are required for the SPS to be able to call the corresponding methods.

 - `validate_grant_permission()`
 - `validate_revoke_permission()`